sdao/mannequin/README.md

 Installation
 ------------
-The plugin has been tested on **Maya 2015 SP4** and **Maya 2016** using Mac OS X and Windows.
+The plugin has been tested on **Maya 2015 SP4** and **Maya 2016** using Mac OS X, Windows, and Fedora Linux 23.
 It will not work on versions of Maya before 2015 SP4.

 If you are on Mac OS X or Windows, there are pre-built binaries available from the [Releases](https://github.com/sdao/mannequin/releases) page on GitHub.
 If